Ceheiss/dummy-repo/README.md

 ## Subtitle

 Hey some info bellow subtitle.
-Coolbeans
+Coolbeans.
+Add more lines to practice rebase.

 ## Second Subtitle

 More info

 ## Third Subtitle

 Hey some more text